mauroservienti/milestone.github.io/_posts/one-list-to-rule-them-all.md

 In my last article on the topic of [time management](https://milestone.topics.it/tags/time-management.html), ["I'm lazy, I have a checklist for everything"](https://milestone.topics.it/2022/01/10/lazy-check-list-for-everything.html), I provided an overview of how I keep track of all the things that I do.

 One thing I've been doing for at least three years is that I turned my Gmail inbox into a to-do list, using an [inbox-zero approach](https://www.howtogeek.com/413507/what-is-inbox-zero-and-how-can-you-achieve-it/).
 When I need to do something, I send a Gmail message to myself, setting up a simple rule/filter in Gmail that labels self-sent messages as `To-Do` and mark them as read automatically.
 When the to-do is completed, I archive the mail message.
-If I need to add something (e.g., more context) to the do-to, I reply to the mail message (I reply to myself).
+If I need to add something (e.g., more context) to the to-do, I reply to the mail message (that is, I reply to myself).
 Easy peasy.

 I was [terrible at to-do lists](https://milestone.topics.it/2019/01/23/i-m-a-procrastinator-i-fail-at-to-do-lists.html), and the situation improved quite a lot.
 It's far from optimal, though.

 In the presented process, Slack was my Achilles' heel.
-Turning Slack messages I needed to follow up into to-do list items was cumbersome:
+Turning Slack messages I needed to follow up on into to-do list items was cumbersome:

 1. Copy the Slack message link.
 2. Create a new email.